mablhq/bamboo-plugin/README.md

 6. Enable the task and the plan

 Now builds from this plan will trigger Mabl test plan executions of the chosen configuration.
+If executions are scheduled successfully, then the plugin will set the `mabl.deployment.id` variable to correspond to the deployment event ID in mabl.

 ### Proxy Settings